 We strongly advise you to discuss the matter with them before you make a will to see if they are happy to take on the role.
 If your estate is particularly complex or high value, there may be matters you wish to specifically discuss with your potential executors before they are willing to be formally appointed as Executor in the will.
 It is also advisable to consider appointing two executors, although if yours is a simple estate this may not be necessary.
 We can advise you fully as to whether or not you should appoint more than one will executor.

 Choose someone local if possible – this will make dealing with the day to day administration of your estate run more smoothly.
 We also advise you not to appoint someone older than you or someone who is ill: if they die before you, their executor may become your executor – a situation that can complicate matters.

 Finally, you may appoint someone as your will executor even if they are a beneficiary under your will.

 How can we help?

 If you considering making a will, do communicate and discuss matters with any individual you are considering appointing as your Executors/Estate Trustees.
-Contact our Wills Lawyer Toronto for specialist legal advice – the experienced Estate Administration lawyers at Rogerson Law Group can expertly guide you through the will-making process.
+Contact an experienced Toronto will lawyer for legal advice – the experienced Estate Administration lawyers at Rogerson Law Group can expertly guide you through the will-making process.